 The time to start working toward a healthy pregnancy is before you conceive.
-If you are looking to get pregnant quick, it's time to look at some basics to help you on the right path!
+If you are looking to get pregnant quick, it's time to look at some basics to help you on the right path to pregnancy, naturally!

 Stop taking your birth control

 If you are currently taking birth control, you will need to stop.
 If you are using barrier methods, such as condoms, diaphragms, a cervical cap or sponge, you should simply remove and/or stop using them.
 With hormonal contraception, such as the pill, it’s best to consult your GP.
 Generally, you should allow 2–3 months for your body to adjust to regular periods before trying.